Livewirez/notification_area/README.md

 We'll use the [NOTIFYICONDATA](https://learn.microsoft.com/en-us/windows/win32/api/shellapi/ns-shellapi-notifyicondataa) struct that Contains information that the system needs to display notifications in the notification area.
 Used by Shell_NotifyIcon.

-We declare this function that will be called from the rust generated executable
+We declare these functions that will be called from the rust generated executable

+* The Function with the hardcoded message
 ```c
 __declspec(dllexport) void show_notification() {
     // Initialize the NOTIFYICONDATA structure